365 day money back guarantee

 But don’t just toss that expired tub in the trash.
 Expired creatine isn’t toxic.
 Mostly, it’s still usable but might not give you the extra push or gains you expect.
 So, if all you have is expired creatine, it might still help a bit.

-While old creatine isn’t harmful right away, it could be less effective or sometimes cause bloating.
+While old creatine isn’t harmful right away, it could be less effective or sometimes cause bloating after a workout.
 Let’s tackle a common question: “Does creatine make you bloated?”
 Old creatine might increase bloating or stomach pain more than fresh creatine.
 If you feel bloated after using it, you might want to rethink its role in your supplements.

 It’s all about balancing risks and benefits.
 If you’re okay with possibly reduced effectiveness, go ahead and use it.
 However, if you care more about what’s left in that old tub than how it might affect your workouts, it might be time to say goodbye and get a new one.